gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 work.
 At a later stage you can always use an integration or test database to see if everything works well together.

-Keep in mind that you cannot import an Apex application into another Apex instance if the exported version is **higher** than the version of Apex to import into.
-So exporting an Apex 19.2 application will **not** import into Apex 18.2.
-So align all your Apex versions from development till production.
+Keep in mind that you cannot import an APEX application into another APEX instance if the exported version is **higher** than the version of APEX to import into.
+So exporting an APEX 19.2 application will **not** import into APEX 18.2.
+So align all your APEX versions from development till production.
 {: .notice--warning}

 ### Oracle SQL Developer Data Modeler